balancer/docs-v3/docs/concepts/guides/swaps/swaps-with-sor-sdk.md

 ---
-order: 3
+order: 1
-title: Smart Order Router & Swaps
+title: Swapping with the Balancer Smart Order Router and SDK
 ---

-# Smart Order Router & Swaps
+# Swapping with the Balancer Smart Order Router and SDK

-This guide demonstrates how the Balancer Smart Order Router (SOR), accessed via the Balancer API, can be used to find optimal swap paths for a token pair.
-The SDK is then used to create and submit a swap transaction.
+This guide showcases the capabilities of the Balancer Smart Order Router (SOR) accessible through the Balancer API, focusing on its ability to identify optimal swap paths for a given token pair.
+Subsequently, we explore the process of utilizing the SDK to seamlessly create and execute swap transactions.

 _This guide uses the Balancer API SOR which will find the best result using V2 and V3 liquidity.
 The SDK supports both._